vinceskahan/v5wiki/faq-questions-apt-get-asks.md

 ### If you answer 'Y' or 'I':

-This does not save your previous weewx.conf, but it does keep any settings made when you installed weewx initially by answering questions 'debconf' asked you.
-If you had previously added skins or extensions into /home/weewx/bin/user, those are kept, but any accompanying weewx.conf edits made by the extension installer (or manual edits) are deleted from the weewx.conf file.
+This choice does *not* use your old `weewx.conf`.
+Instead, it replaces it with a brand new version.
+However, it does keep any settings made when you installed WeeWX initially such as station location and what driver to use.
+Any other `weewx.conf` edits, such as any extensions that you installed, or special reports that you requested, will not be transferred over.

-Fortunately 'dpkg' under the hood saves your previous weewx.conf as 'weewx.conf.dpkg-old' which can be used to compare to your new weewx.conf so that you can manually replace the edits made.
+Having said that, `apt-get`, or, more precisely, the utility `dpkg` that `apt-get` uses, will save your previous copy of `weewx.conf` as `weewx.conf.dpkg-old` which can then be used to compare to your new `weewx.conf`, allowing you to manually edit it.

-(this is a good example of why taking the 'N' default is generally the best way to upgrade)
+This is a good example of why taking the 'N' default is generally the best way to upgrade.

+If you make this choice, here is the output to expect:

 ```